Plains Indian Museum

 The Plains Indian Museum tells the significant story of the lives of Plains Indian peoples, their cultures, traditions, values, and histories, as well as the contexts of their lives today.

-Since 1979 the Plains Indian Museum has been a leader in promoting public recognition of the importance of Plains Indian art due to its nationally significant collection.
-Senior Curator Emma Hansen said, “Visitors to the Plains Indian Museum learn, not only about the beautiful objects made by Indian people, but the stories of the people behind the objects and the special contexts in which these objects were made and used in daily and ceremonial life.”
+In the words of Plains Indian Museum Advisory Board member and Crow tribal historian Dr. Joseph Medicine Crow, the Museum is “a living, breathing place where more than just Indian objects are on display.”
+Since 1979 the museum has been a leader in promoting public recognition of the importance of Plains Indian art due to its nationally significant collection.
+Curator Emerita Emma I. Hansen said, “Visitors to the Plains Indian Museum learn, not only about the beautiful objects made by Indian people, but the stories of the people behind the objects and the special contexts in which these objects were made and used in daily and ceremonial life.”

 This Plains Indian Map, created with generous funding from The Brown Foundation, Inc., of Houston, is a fusion of scholarship and educational interpretation.
 The map represents 230 years of movement on the Plains amongst more than 45 different Indian cultures.
 Territorial, treaty, reservation, and state boundaries flow in an animated timeline.

 The innovative scholarship and interpretation showcased in this map is recommended for a broad audience, including K–12 teachers and students.
 Viewers can pause the online animation at any point to study a particular map.